About

 Radhule Weininger, Ph.D MD

 Radhule is a clinical psychologist and teacher of Buddhist meditation and Buddhist psychology.
-She is the co-founder and guiding teacher of the non-profit, Mindful Heart Programs which offers a safe refuge for meditation and education programs in mindfulness, meditation, and nature connection in the Santa Barbara area.
-Prior to its closing, Radhule was the resident teacher of mindfulness practice at the La Casa de Maria Retreat Center in Santa Barbara, California.
-She is mentored by Jack Kornfield in her teaching and by Joanna Macy in her interest in Engaged Buddhism.
-In her Dzogchen practice, she is supported by her mentor Dan Brown, PhD
+She is the co-founder and guiding teacher of the non-profit, Mindful Heart Programs which offers a safe refuge for meditation and education programs in mindfulness, meditation, and nature connection.
+Radhule has been the teacher of mindfulness practice at the La Casa de Maria Retreat Center in Santa Barbara, CA for the past 20+ years.
+She is mentored by Jack Kornfield and by Joanna Macy in her interest in Engaged Buddhism.
+In her Dzogchen practice, she has been supported by her mentors Dan Brown, PhD, John Makransky, PhD, Loch Kelly, MA and Dustin De Perna, MA.

-Radhule has a strong interest in the direct experience of the sacred and how this can inspire our service to others.
+Radhule has a strong interest in the direct experience of the sacred, where the secular and the sacred meet, and how this can inspire our service to others.
+She is interested in interfaith solidarity, and collaboration with psychology and medicine.

 Radhule has a full-time psychotherapy office, in which she sees individuals and groups.
 Integrating psychodynamic, Jungian and Gestalt psychotherapies, she is finding innovative ways to complement Western with Buddhist psychology.
-For many years Radhule guides an ongoing dream group, as well as an ongoing mindfulness psychotherapy group.
+For many years Radhule guides an ongoing dream group, as well as a group teaching non-dual-meditation practices.

 Radhule spearheaded with her husband Michael Kearney, MD the “Solidarity and Compassion Project,” whose vision is to nourish and sustain us in our attempt to support those who are left vulnerable in our society while discerning the values that we want to go forward with an attitude of integrity and caring.